North Holland: Religion

+In 2015 official statistics have showed that most inhabitants are religiously unaffiliated.
+62.9% are not religious, 16.3% are Roman Catholic, 7.9% are Protestant, 6.6% are Muslim, and 6.2% of other faiths.
+Almost half of all Dutch Jews live in this province, mainly in and around Amsterdam and Amstelveen which has the highest Jewish population in the Netherlands.
+Dutch Muslims in North Holland are also concentrated in Amsterdam and some surroundings like Zaanstad.
+Although Catholicism in the Netherlands in mainly concentrated in the south of the country, there exist several highly Catholic exclaves within North Holland especially in the north of the province such as in Edam-Volendam and Opmeer where more than half are adherents.
+North Holland has the lowest rate of Protestantism and orthodox Calvinism outside the south of the country, however it does have one strongly Protestant village called Marken.

+Economy

 Several international organisations such as Amnesty International have settled the head office of their Netherlands branch in the province and particularly in Amsterdam; the international head office of Greenpeace is located in the city.
 Other companies based in the Netherlands' capital include Akzo Nobel, Heineken International, ING Group, ABN AMRO, TomTom, Delta Lloyd Group, Booking.com and Philips.
-Randstad Holding has its headquarters in Diemen while KPMG and KLM operate from Amstelveen.
+Randstad NV is headquartered in Diemen while KPMG and KLM operate from Amstelveen.

 Several national nature friendly organisations like Milieudefensie, the national "Union of vegetarians", the "Vissenbescherming" (Fish protection foundation) and the Party for the Animals as well have their head office in North Holland.